 The researchers at AlcoholScreening.org have put together a great article about helping someone close to you with a problem.
 They also have a page that provides tips about what to do, and what not to do, when intervening with someone with a drinking problem.
 In addition, you can read more about some of the local resources available in the East Lansing area to seek help.

-This article comes from the website Thinking About Drinking, which is published by the Office of the University Physician as a way to identify drinking alcohol as both a health and wellness issue important to the entire MSU community, not just students.
+This article comes from our section Thinking About Drinking, which is published by the Office of the University Physician as a way to identify drinking alcohol as both a health and wellness issue important to the entire MSU community, not just students.
 It’s just one of many health factors, including nutrition, exercise, tobacco use, and emotional health, which can affect health status, both in the long and the short term.
-To learn more about the program, visit the Thinking About Drinking website.
+To learn more about the program, visit the Thinking About Drinking section.